I love playing with my Kindle Fire apps, they are one of my favorite things about my tablet (other than its portable size).

 website first.
 Sometimes you can download their apps directly from their

 Amazon isn't the only place you can download Kindle Fire apps, although you'll first need to learn how to side load apps on your Kindle Fire.

-Then you'll need to know where the alternative app stores are so you can find some fun new apps, compare prices, and give them a whirl on your tablet.
+Then you'll need to know where the alternative app stores are so you can find some fun new apps, compare prices, and give them a whirl

 Unfortunately, Amazon and Google haven't learned how to play nicely